Report proposes new 'sexual violence courts'

 Co-author Dr Tina Skinner, of the University of Bath, said: "Although the difficulties with rape trials are complex, establishing a specialist court which uses best practice is key to improving responses to victims and witnesses.

 "Having specialised legal professionals who are aware of the key research in this area can go a long way to challenging misunderstandings about rape.
 It would also help address misunderstandings about legal rules and court practice, which are all too often a barrier to using the helpful policies already in place."

 The new IPR policy brief is based on research conducted by observing adult rape and sexual assault trials at a large English Crown Court.
-The observations took place over a 10-month period in 2012, after a 3-month pilot study in 2010.
+The observations took place over a ten-month period in 2012, after a three-month pilot study in 2010.
 The findings were discussed with barristers and victim support workers.